 The Ecoinformatics, Biosystematics, Conservation Genetics and Water and Science Lab at ATREE and the Research Hospital at TDU offer world class facilities for research in conservation and sustainability.

 The Conservation Practices Masters is open to students from diverse backgrounds.
 ATREE has an affirmative policy that encourages women and persons from underprivileged groups to apply.
 We use this affirmative action policy in concert with the Government of Karnataka’s reservation policy when considering student applications.
 We are also accepting applications from international students.
 TDU is registered with the Foreigners Regional Registration Officer (FRRO) and will facilitate the registration of international students with the FRRO.

 If you are satisfied that you fulfil the above mentioned criteria, we encourage you to apply!
 Your application must include the following:

 The Statement of Purpose (SoP) details the student’s interest and motivations, relevance of recent and current activities to the programme and academic interests and background.
 The SoP will be assessed for (a) relevance (b) originality and (c) clarity of understanding.
 The SoP assesses an applicant’s environmental interests and enthusiasm, and their analytical and practical inclinations in engaging with conservation and sustainability questions and challenges.
 The SoP can be submitted in the form of an essay (750 – 1000 words).

 In answering these questions, please introduce us to your student career, your environmental concerns, interests, aspirations and activities.
 Finally, tell us why interdisciplinarity appeals to you as a research or practice approach.

 Please submit the above-mentioned documents and the completed application form via email to firstname.lastname@example.org.
 Ensure your application is submitted by 31st May 2022.
 You can download the application form from the website or send an email request to email@example.com.
 Account details for payment of application fees of 500 INR are mentioned in the application form.

 After you have submitted your application, and if it clears all eligibility criteria, you will automatically be registered to do an online entrance exam.
 The multiple-choice exam will consist of the following broad themes/sections:

-The exam will take place between 30th May 2022.
+The exam will take place on June 9th, 2022.
 We will notify applicants.